pulumi/docs/content/blog/cd-made-easy-with-pulumi-and-azure-pipelines/index.md

 title: "CI/CD Made Easy with Pulumi and Azure Pipelines"
 authors: ["praneet-loke"]
 tags: ["Azure", "CI/CD", "New-Features"]
-meta_desc: "Pulumi open-source task extension for Azure Pipelines will manage the installation of the Pulumi CLI, and run the Pulumi commands you specify against your stack.
-See the two options to use it."
+meta_desc: "Pulumi open-source task extensions for Azure Pipelines will manage the installation of the Pulumi CLI, and run the Pulumi commands you specify against your stack."
 date: "2019-05-06"

 meta_image: "add-pulumi.png"